By OADP Staff

 Faculty clearly designed Northeastern’s top online MS in finance degree with working adults in mind.
 First, the part-time, 16-month program offers six start date each year to fit a wide range of schedules.
 But on top of that, the university also provides GMAT waivers to applicants who have five or more years of related work experience.
 Even the curriculum itself reflects the needs of ambitious professionals by offering separate tracks in Corporate and Investment Finance.
 And for the particularly motivated, Northeastern supports a dual degree that combines MSF and MBA coursework into one challenging – but highly marketable – graduate program.

 14. Saint Xavier University

 Potential applicants who are skeptical about online education should look to Saint Xavier to assuage their concerns.
-The Chicago-based school is uniquely dedicated to helping its online learners succeed.
+The -based school is uniquely dedicated to helping its online learners succeed.
 Its efforts include an alumni mentorship program that provides students with guidance at every step of their education.
 This accredited master of finance online is also particularly suitable for people who crave hands-on work, as Saint Xavier prides itself on the innovative use of industry software and lab simulations to provide relevant experience.
 It’s also worth noting that the curriculum places an overall focus on risk management – a strength that stems from Saint Xavier’s strong belief in the importance of corporate ethics.